 Each connector uses a self-generated identity token to authenticate itself to the JetPatch server.
 The token is registered once with the server (through the TLS-secured channel), and used from that point on in all communications.
 The JetPatch server routinely cross-checks this identity token with server meta-information such as MAC addresses, to identify and handle cases where endpoint identity has changed, e.g. when an endpoint has been cloned.
 In such cases, the JetPatch server may ask the JetPatch Connector to re-establish its identity by registering a new identity token.

-The validity of the server certificate used by the JetPatch server can be checked by the connector, in order to defend against Man-in-the-Middle (MitM) attacks.
-To support this, one or more root CA certificates must be provided to the JetPatch Connector during its deployment, through JetPatch server configuration.
+The validity of the server certificate used by the JetPatch server is checked by the connector, in order to defend against Man-in-the-Middle (MitM) attacks.
+To support this, one or more root CA certificates must be provided to the JetPatch Connector during its deployment, upgrade or re-configuration (management service change).
 To get this configured on the JetPatch server, see the below steps:

 Create Cert and Key

 By default, a CA certificate and key are generated and stored in

 If you have more certificates you would like to use in the case of one or more JetAgent proxy servers or a JetPatch Active/Passive architecture, please make sure to have each of the certificate files available in the appropriate /etc/nginx/intigua-sslcert/ (for JetPatch server, both Active/Passive HA) or /etc/nginx/ (for JetProxy server).
 Each server should have in its directory the certificate files used by this server.

 Note: please ensure that the cert files have the proper owner and permission.